Remote Graphics Software

 There are two components to the software, the sender (for the workstation or server) and the receiver (for the client device).
 The software supports OpenGL and Microsoft DirectX.
-The software is sold stand alone for servers, virtual machines and non HP Workstations.
+The software is sold stand alone for servers, virtual machines and non-HP Workstations.
 HP started including RGS with all of its desktop Z brand workstations starting with version 5.4.7 in 2011.
 RGS can be downloaded from HP and run on HP Z Workstations and ZBook mobile workstations for free.
-Other hardware requires a license for the HP RGS sender.
-The receiver is a free download for Windows, Linux and macOS clients.

 An early version of the HP RGS video compression codec, is derived from a patented system developed by HP Labs and used in the NASA Mars rover program.